revoltchat/revolt.py/README.md

 # Revolt.py

 An async library to interact with the https://revolt.chat API.
-This library will **only support bots** and I will **not** implement anything exclusively for user accounts.

 You can join the support server [here](https://rvlt.gg/FDXER6hr) and find the library's documentation [here](https://revoltpy.readthedocs.io/en/latest/).

 ## Installing